 A Ponsse Ergo harvester fitted with a Black Bruin RH3016 rotator is clearing spruce forest near Jyväskylä in Finland.
-Operators Mikko Rajala and Raimo Saavalainen confirm that the feel of the rotator is strong and precise even after 3000 hours of use.
+Operators Mikko Rajala and Raimo Saavalainen confirm that the feel of the rotator is strong and precise.

 Metsä-Multia Oy performs thinnings, clear cutting and forest maintenance in a 130-kilometre radius in Central Finland.
 The company’s fleet includes 45 Ponsse and 2 Nisula forest machines, 4 excavators and 5 flatbed trucks, and it has 90 employees.
 Most of the softwood goes to the nearby Äänekoski pulp mill, which is in fact the largest pulp mill in the entire northern hemisphere following the recent modernisation.

 “The most important features of a rotator are reliability and precision.
 With Black Bruin’s radial piston motor design, rotator remains powerful throughout its service life, generally 8000 to 13,000 hours, whereas rotators powered by vane motors tend to get looser over time,” says Aki Laaja, Managing Director of Metsä-Multia.

 The need of swing damping divides opinions among operators.
 Aki Laaja, Mikko Rajala and Raimo Saavalainen of Metsä-Multia are not interested in adjustable brakes.
 In their new machine, brakes are not adjusted but allowed to get looser over time instead.